Inferior hypogastric plexus: Efferents

 Efferents branches form secondary plexuses that accompany the internal iliac artery along its course.
 They give rise to the middle and inferior rectal plexuses, vesical plexus, deferential plexus, and prostatic plexus (in males) or uterovaginal plexus (in females).

-Distribution

 Efferents of the plexus are responsible for innervating the genital erectile tissues.

 Clinical significance

 Due to its location, injury to this structure can arise as a complication of pelvic surgeries and may cause urinary dysfunction and urinary incontinence.
 Testing of bladder function is used in that case to show a poorly compliant bladder, with bladder neck incompetence, and fixed external sphincter tone.